So you wanna hike in Colorado?

 Clothing – Worn

-_Synthetic T-shirt or long sleeve shirt (cotton t-shirt is OK, but a synthetic shirt is better)
+_Synthetic T-shirt or long sleeve shirt (cotton t-shirt is OK for a short hike below treeline, but a synthetic shirt is better)

 _Synthetic Shorts or long pants (NO BLUE JEANS!!!)

 _Hiking stick or Trekking poles (not absolutely needed, but does help on the uphills and the downhills.
 Can pick up a stick near trail)

 _ Fleece Jacket, light puffy layer or even an old wool or synthetic sweater (no cotton sweatshirts!)

 _Wool or fleece hat

 _Synthetic long underwear top and bottom (optional; needed on long hikes)

 _ Rain or Wind Pants (optional; good if your legs get cold easily)